Looking for Vortex Venom vs Viper Comparison? We Review Both Optics in details for you to choosing best red dot your Gun, Pistol or Rifle.

 Generally, from an entirely functional point of view, the Venom can be extra useful for individuals who usually prefer to use rifles and need sights that will increase their accuracy at a distance of around 50 feet.

 On the other hand, if you own only handguns, then the Viper will be much suited to your requirements.
-The scope is very easy to attach and can lower your object purchase time by a solid 2 seconds.
+The red dot is very easy to attach and can lower your object purchase time by a solid 2 seconds.

 Regardless of which one you select, you have to keep in mind that both of them are only water-resistant.

-Both scopes can handle heavy rain and are rather able to withstand being submerged in water for some seconds, but if you leave your weapon in a puddle for various minutes, they probably stop working.
+Both red dot sights can handle heavy rain and are rather able to withstand being submerged in water for some seconds, but if you leave your weapon in a puddle for various minutes, they probably stop working.

 Frequently Asked questions